Chart Color Schemes

 Health outcomes in Heathcote are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Health indicators suggest below-average health outcomes in Heathcote based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Health indicators suggest below-average outcomes in Heathcote based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.

 Frequently Asked Questions - Health